sassoftware/saspy/saspy/doc/source/install.rst

 lrecl -
     An integer specifying the record length for transferring wide data sets from SAS to Data Frames.

+display -
+    This is a new key to support Zeppelin (saspy V2.4.4).
+The values can be either 'jupyter' or 'zeppelin'.
+The default when this is not specified is 'jupyter'.
+Jupyter uses IPython to render HTML, which is how saspy has always worked.
+To support Zeppelin's display method, a different display interface had to be added to saspy.
+    If you want to run saspy in Zeppelin, set this in your configuration definition: 'display' : 'zeppelin',

 .. code-block:: ipython3